Gerardo Bianchi: Legate to the Kingdom of Sicily

 The Sicilian Vespers, a revolt against the domination of the Island by King Charles of Anjou, which broke out in Palermo at Easter of 1282, shook the island of Sicily.
 Thousands of Angevins and other French residents of the island were massacred.
-The cities which had expelled the foreigners sent representatives to Pope Martin, begging him to take them under his protection and recognize them as free cities directly under the sovereignty of the Church.
+The cities which had expelled the foreigners sent representatives to Pope Martin, begging him to take them under his protection and recognise them as free cities directly under the sovereignty of the Church.
 The Pope, always a supporter of King Charles, who had forced his election upon the College of Cardinals, refused.
 The cities then turned to King Pedro of Aragon for help.

-On June 5, 1282, Cardinal Bianchi was appointed papal legate in Sicily, to pacify the kingdom.
+On 5 June 1282, Cardinal Bianchi was appointed papal legate in Sicily to pacify the kingdom.
 In August he was sent into Messina, which was besieged, on behalf of Charles I of Naples, but to no effect.
 When King Charles and King Alfonso challenged each other to individual combat over their differences in the Autumn of 1282, Pope Martin wrote to King Charles, begging him not to carry out his undertakings.

 In 1283, he was sent to Sicily again, to obtain a surrender of the rebellion there after the Sicilian Vespers; but his only success was the surrender of Naples.
 He was a close advisor to Charles of Salerno, but the sea-power of Roger of Lauria frustrated the campaign.

-In March, 1284 he presided over a synod which met in the city of Melfi.
-The canons of that council were promulgated on March 28, 1284.
+In March 1284, he presided over a synod which met in the city of Melfi.
+The canons of that council were promulgated on 28 March 1284.

 On the death of Charles I of Naples in 1285, he shared the regency of the Kingdom of Sicily with Robert II of Artois.
 In practical terms, however, power was held by Mary of Hungary, Queen of Naples, wife of the imprisoned Charles II of Naples (the former Prince of Salerno).